-As SESRIC, we are taking some important initiatives to improve the socio-economic conditions of youth.
-Skill Development for Youth Employment (SDYE) programme of SESRIC in particular and OIC-VET programme in a general aim at improving employability of youth and their attachment to labour market and socio-economic development process.
+As SESRIC, we are taking some important initiatives to improve the socio-economic conditions of youth in our member countries.
+Our "Skill Development for Youth Employment (SDYE) programme" and "Vocational Education and Training Programme for OIC Member Countries (OIC-VET) programme" are examples on our efforts towards improving employability of youth and their attachment to labour market and socio-economic development process.
 However, there are still lots to be done.
 Through strong partnership and collaboration among relevant organizations and bodies, I am confident that we can overcome the challenges faced by youth and achieve their active and productive involvement in their societies.
-In this context, I believe this report will help us to better understand some of the critical challenges faced by youth in OIC countries and devise and implement effective policies and programmes to address these challenges.
+In this context, I believe this report will help us to better understand some of the critical challenges faced by youth in OIC countries.

 Amb.
+Musa KULAKLIKAYA

-Musa Kulaklikaya Director General
+Director General

+SESRIC